-Imagine this gorgeous wreath the centerpiece on your Christmas table, perhaps with an arrangement of candles in the middle or some flowers, and imagine the surprise when you tell everyone that not only did you make it but that at the end of the meal they get to eat it!
+Imagine this adorable Christmas wreath as the centerpiece on your Christmas table, perhaps with an arrangement of candles in the middle or some fresh flowers.
+So pretty!

 - 1 tsp dry yeast

-- 2 tbs caster (superfine) sugar
+- 2 tbsp caster sugar superfine

-- ½ cup of lukewarm water
+- ½ cup lukewarm water

-- 1½ tbs of warm milk
+- 1 ½ tbsp warm milk

-- 1 tsp of ground cinnamon
+- 1 tsp ground cinnamon

-- 1½ tbs of vegetable oil
+- 1 ½ tbsp vegetable oil

-- ⅔ cup of dark chocolate chips
+- ⅔ cup dark chocolate chips

-- ½ cup of strawberry jam
+- ½ cup strawberry jam

-- 1 tbs of milk for brushing
+- 1 tbsp milk for brushing

-- 1 tbs of raw sugar
+- 1 tbsp aw sugar

 - Combine the yeast, sugar, water and milk in a jug and stir to combine.
 Place in a warm area for 5 minute or until bubbles appear on the surface.